wyshee14/cpp/README.md

 - Destructor: used to delete an object when out of scope

 ## Ad-hoc polymorphism
-- Function overloading
+- Function overloading : same function name which have different parameter type
-- same function name which have different parameter type
+- Operator overloading : operator works different on how we defined it to be